 When I change, so do my circumstances

-Besides, I don’t keep my faith to myself.
-I see it attracting people, especially young adults.
+Additionnally, I don’t keep my faith to myself.
+I realize it is attractive for people, especially young adults.
 Many of them feel they’re facing an increasingly anxious world, and that’s depressing.
-But they meet Christians who have a different view of the word.
+But they meet Christians, who have a different view of the word.

-That’s an early sign.
+That’s a first sign.
 Then I remember a decisive point: when someone begins a journey towards faith, they are already responding to a call.
-God takes the initiative, and my freedom responds or doesn’t respond.
-This logic sheds light on a path: you start feeling a drive, you enter a church, you try praying, and then you move forward step by step.
+God takes the initiative, and my freedom either responds or doesn’t respond.
+This logic sheds light on a path: you start feeling a drive – you enter a church, you try praying, and then you move forward, step by step.
 Consequently, faith also transforms the environment.
 When I change, I change what’s around me.
 If faith helps me keep smiling and looking for the bright side, I’m spreading something other than complaint.
-If it leads me to put myself at the service of those who suffer, those around me see it.
-And my relationship with others changes.
-Even when others think differently, I recognize them as brothers and sisters.
-We have the same heavenly Father.
+If it leads me to put myself at the service of those who suffer, the people around me notice it.
+So my relationship with others changes.
+Even when others think differently, I recognize them as brothers and sisters because we have the same heavenly Father.
 So I cannot behave with indifference, nor with malice with them.
 I choose to treat them as brothers or sisters, and learn to love them for real.

 When I am in doubt and no longer feel anything